pppoe-server - user-space PPPoE server

 pppoe-server [options]

-concert with the pppoe client to respond to PPPoE discovery packets and
+pppoe-server is a user-space server for PPPoE (Point-to-Point Protocol over Ethernet) for Linux and other UNIX systems. pppoe-server works in concert with the pppoe client to respond to PPPoE discovery packets and set up PPPoE sessions.

 -F The -F option causes pppoe-server not to fork and become a